CaseySJ/Ventura-AppleVTD-Patch/README.md

 **Problem:**

 On some systems such as Z390 Designare and Z490 Vision D, WiFi and Ethernet stopped working with macOS Ventura 13.3.
-This problem affects all motherboards whose native DMA remap table (DMAR) contains one or more Reserved Memory Regions.
+This problem affects all motherboards whose native DMA remap table (DMAR) contains one or more *Reserved Memory Regions*.
 Further, this problem occurs only when AppleVTD is enabled and more than 16GB memory is installed.

 **Solution:**

-- You may re-enable AppleVTD if you disabled it
+- You may [re-enable AppleVTD](https://www.tonymacx86.com/threads/success-gigabyte-designare-z390-thunderbolt-3-i7-9700k-amd-rx-580.316533/post-2262129) if you disabled it
 - Apply the following patch to *config.plist -> Kernel -> patch*